 I know the feeling.
 I can’t sleep, either!
 It’s a horrible “disease” I’ve been plagued with since I was…oh…6 months old.
 I come by it honestly – no one in my family can sleep worth a damn, either!
 Over the years, I’ve embraced a few strategies that have really helped.
 I’m not saying this is the cure-all…it all depends on how much conversation you’re having with your own head.
 Yes…I get that, too.

-- Aromatherapy.
-This has really helped my husband and me – not to mention my stepdaughter!
+Aromatherapy.
+This has really helped!
 There is something to be said about relaxing scents that train your brain into knowing it’s time to shut down.
 I have a few I like to combine to create the perfect potion.
 They’re nice, big bottles, too, so they last a long time and come with little droppers.
 I have 3 essential oil diffusers – which I absolutely love and double as a night light if I wish!
 I have one by my bedside, one in my office, and one in the bathroom.

 There is also something to be said about supplements, such as melatonin, gaba calm, 5HTP and others.
 Please do your research to find which one(s) may work best for you and give those a try.
 If they’re natural…that’s good.
 Stay away from chemicals and pharmaceuticals if you can.

 Just remember one thing…the more you struggle and lay there thinking, “I gotta get up in a couple hours!”…the worse it’s going to get.
 But you’ve got this.
 Get your arsenal ready and tackle this sleep thing head-on!